 The reclassification of these lands was supported by recommendations from the USFWS.
-The reclassification will have no effect on current or projected public use.
-While the occurrence of special status species are limited at Marion Reservoir, minor to moderate, long-term beneficial impacts on endangered, threatened and rare/unique communities would occur as a result of implementing the reclassifications outlined in the 2021 Master Plan.
-Habitat in MRLM-WM classified lands would provide valuable resting, stopover, and/or foraging grounds for special status species.
+While the occurrence of special status species are limited at Marion Reservoir, no long-term negative impacts on endangered, threatened and rare/unique communities would occur as a result of implementing the reclassifications outlined in the 2021 Master Plan.
+Habitat in MRLM-WM classified lands would continue to provide valuable resting, stopover, and/or foraging grounds for special status species.